A Power Supply comes with different kinds of cables, and in this article, you will get everything about these power supply cables.

 Don’t get confused between the CPU 8-pin and GPU 8-pin cables because their look is almost the same, but their function and connector type is different.
 Moreover, they carry different wattages.

-If you cannot distinguish between CPU and GPU cables, then read this complete article.
+If you cannot distinguish between CPU and GPU cables, then read this CPU vs GPU cable.

 SATA Power Cable